 From glamping to traditional camping, here’s our top five ways to spend a night in the stunning surrounds of the Territory’s great outdoors.

-The ultimate family sleepover begins these September school holidays at Tidbinbilla.
+The ultimate family sleepover is calling Tidbinbilla home during school holidays in Canberra.
 The best thing about the Wildfest Pop Up Wilderness Family Camp is the hard work is taken care of – there’s no need to pitch your tent or cook your dinner or breakfast.

 Explore sections of the vast 54.5 square kilometre nature reserve with ranger-guided activities exploring the area’s diversity of wildlife as well as the rich indigenous history of the traditional lands of the Ngunnawal people and European settlement in the Tidbinbilla Valley.